serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/RowExtensions/FindFieldByPropertyName.md

 | --- | --- |
 | row | The row. |
 | name | The name. |

+## Return Value

+The field with the specified property name.

 ## See Also